Summer Day Camp at the JCC

 Contact Daniel “Tuxedo” Smedley or 253-0701 ext.
 107 for more information.

-Leaders in Training & Gesher+ Programs
+Leaders in Training Program

 Leaders in Training (LIT) are an integral part of the Camp Ruach experience.
-As rising sophomores and juniors in high school, these teenagers help plan and run activities, support senior staff, and help make unforgettable memories for the campers attending each session.
+As rising freshmen and sophomores in high school, these teenagers help plan and run activities, support senior staff, and help make unforgettable memories for the campers attending each session.
 LITs will receive special trainings, activities, and discussions geared towards building healthy communication skills, a strong work ethic, and will learn first hand what it means to be a leader.
 The goal of the LIT program is to help build confidence, cement leadership skills, and give real-life interpersonal experience to teens who are looking to grow into successful young adults.